vegan-schnitzel/greenland-ice-sheet/readme.md

 computed and updated in the [`surface_mass_balance.py`](2d-ice-sheet/surface_mass_balance.py) file.
 The corresponding parameters for initializing the temperature and precipitation fields are stored in the `params.py` files in the respective subdirectories.

+Some analysis of the model's results can be found in the accompanying [report](2d-ice-sheet/report/main.pdf).